I am in no way telling you to go out and eat Gyromitra, but, like it or not, they are a traditional food eaten to this day in some places.

 This makes false morels the only mushroom I’d heard of that you could get sick from cooking, even if you don’t eat them.
 As fascinating as the natural bio-synthesis of fuel components in mushroom form may be, they’re probably not that good to have in your body.

 This sounds pretty cut and clear, false morels are bad, obviously, I mean they’re called “false morels”, right?
-But, if these mushrooms are truly deadly, dangerous, and as terrifying as we make them out to be is just not that simple.
+But, if these mushrooms are truly as deadly, dangerous, and as terrifying as we make them out to be is hotly debated in the mushroom community.

 Amounts of Gyromitrin Can Vary Greatly Between Species